...

 Should you were to conduct this measurement with the example provided in Time Dilation and Why the Placidus Measurement of the Houses are Compatible with Relativity Theory (26 September 2024), which chart was erected at Kodiak, Alaska (that is, 57º N of the equator), you will see that the 152,5-minute rate at which the degree occupied by the sun (20º Leo) displaces itself in spacetime (each one sixth of the diurnal arc) constitutes exactly two planetary or seasonal hours in said chart, that is, 76,25 minutes x 2 = 152,5 minutes (or 1 hr 32 min), for the total amount of diurnal hours (sunlight) at this latitude on the day of birth (12 August 2024) is 15,25, that is, 915 minutes (or 152,5 minutes x 6 = 915 = 10hr 15min).

 So that, should you now place the degree occupied by the sun (20º Leo) at the ASC, that is, should we change the hour of birth from 4:33 a.m. to 6:36:09 a.m., we will se that it will take exactly 915 minutes or 10hr 15min for said degree of the ecliptic to set or reach the Descendant, and this will remain or continue to be so eternally even when the sun has abandoned or left said point of the ecliptic, for it has left its footprint therein.
-In order to prove it, you may now set the date for, say, 12 January 2024, and you will be able to confirm that it does take exactly 915 minutes for the 20º Leo to travel from the ASC to the DES, that is, to set (10:47:56 p.m.) since it rose (7:32:56 a.m.).
+In order to prove it, you may now set the date for, say, 12 January 2024, and you will be able to confirm that it does take exactly 915 minutes for the 20º Leo to travel from the ASC to the DES, that is, to set (09:51 p.m.) since it rose (6:37 a.m.).
 It will also be true that, should we continue to employ Placidus, we will have watched the sun travel exactly half of the length of each house every 76,25 minutes (or 1 hr 16 min, one seasonal or planetary hour), or each house cusp every 76,25 x 2 = 152,5, that is, every two planetary or seasonal hours.

 ______________________

-[1] For my part, like very few others, I believe that astrology constitutes the true bridge or the only discipline able to reconcile quantum physics with classical physics, and easily so.
+[1] For our part, like very few others, we believe that astrology constitutes the true bridge or the only discipline able to reconcile quantum physics with classical physics, and easily so.
 There is, however, no interest whatsoever on the part of the scientific community because of their confusion about astrology: they are yet to distinguish signs from constellations and astrology from the contemporary western capitalist society’s industrial product, namely, horoscopism.
-It will serve them well to reflect on the fact that astrologists before the two industrial revolutions were not horoscopists nor YouTubers or Instagramers, but astronomers, physicians, and mathematicians (e.g. Morin de Villefranche, Nostradamus, Tycho Brahe, Johannes Kepler, Galileo Galilei, Giovani Antonio Magini, Placidus de Titis, Claudius Ptolemy, and, among others — allegedly so — even Newton).
+It will serve them well to reflect on the fact that astrologists before the two industrial revolutions were not, say, horoscopists nor YouTubers or Instagramers, but astronomers, physicians, and mathematicians (e.g. Morin de Villefranche, Nostradamus, Tycho Brahe, Johannes Kepler, Galileo Galilei, Giovani Antonio Magini, Placidus de Titis, Claudius Ptolemy, and, among others — allegedly so — even Newton).

-[2] Anthony Louis is — besides José Luis Pascual Blázquez and myself — the only person alive that I know to study both astrology and physics (if you were to distinguish one from the other, of course), and that is why the paper carries with it a comment from him on the relativity naturally inherent in aspectual relationships at higher latitudes (for reasons also stated throughout the paper), a phenomenon first adverted by William Lilly and by Ptolemy before him.
+[2] Anthony is — besides José Luis Pascual Blázquez and myself — the only person alive that I know to study both astrology and physics (if you were to distinguish one from the other, of course), and that is why the paper carries with it a comment from him (see References) on the relativity naturally inherent in aspectual relationships at higher latitudes (for reasons also stated throughout the paper), a phenomenon first adverted by William Lilly and by Ptolemy before him.

 [3] “[…] with the prevailing scientific worldview”, Louis says.
 That is but the minimum requirement for any theory in any field to become successful, to at least not contradict the latest truth confirmed by science.
 Even Einstein, if one were to consider the fact that all inertial frames of reference are, like Galileo rightfully implied, created equal before the eyes of God or Physics, did not, as revolutionary as he was, contradict any physical laws “of the epoch”.
 What he contradicted was the interpretation of these laws, for it was, after all, an erroneous interpretation.
 In other words, Einstein only took the known laws of his time to the next or a higher level, one unimaginable by others.
 And the only reason he was able to do this was because he stood on the shoulders of giants.
-That is, on the shoulders of Newton, Kepler, Maxwell, and Lorentz, who laid the physical founding ground upon which he would work and even fantasise (think), just as much as we have worked and thought too upon the measurements of Alcabitius and Placidus to present our astrological theory of relativity in «Time Dilation […] and Why the Placidus Measurement […] is Compatible with Relativity Theory».
+That is, on the shoulders of Newton, Kepler, Maxwell, and Lorentz, who laid the physical founding ground upon which he would work and even fantasise, just as much as we have worked upon the measurements of Alcabitius and Placidus to present the astrological theory of relativity in «Time Dilation […] and Why the Placidus Measurement […] is Compatible with Relativity Theory».

 Freepik